West prods Iran to speed up cooperation with IAEA inquiry

 After years of rising tension with the West - and fears of a new Middle East war erupting - last June's election of Rouhani paved the way for a dramatic thaw in relations.
 However, the sides remain far apart on what a final nuclear agreement should look like, with a self-imposed July 20 deadline approaching.

-The IAEA inquiry into what it calls the possible military dimensions to Iran's nuclear program focuses on whether the country has worked on designing a nuclear warhead.
+The IAEA inquiry into what it calls the possible military dimensions to Iran's nuclear programme focuses on whether the country has worked on designing a nuclear warhead.

 IAEA Director General Yukiya Amano said this week that Iran had started to engage substantively with the U.N. agency's investigation, but that more was needed.